EsialRobotik/Simulateur/README.md

 This is a json description of the forbidden zone of the table.
 There is two type of zone :
 - forbiddenZones : Static forbidden zone, like table border
-- dynamicZones : Dynamic forbidden zone, addable and removale, like a play element
+- dynamicZones : Dynamic forbidden zone, addable and removable, like a play element